Monster: The Jeffrey Dahmer Story: Controversies

 On September 23, 2022, Netflix removed the season's "LGBTQ" tag after backlash on social media.

 The season also received backlash from the families of Dahmer's victims, accusing Netflix of profiting off their traumatic experiences and "retraumatizing [the families] all over again".
 Eric Perry, a relative of victim Errol Lindsey, stated "I want people to understand this is not just a story or historical fact, these are real people's lives.
-[Lindsey] was someone's son, someone's brother, someone's father, someone's friend that was ripped from [our] lives".
+[Lindsey] was someone's son, someone's brother, someone's friend that was ripped from [our] lives".

 Production assistant Kim Alsup alleged mistreatment while on set.
 She stated she was one of two Black crew members below the line on Dahmer, adding that "I was always being called someone else's name, the only other Black girl who looked nothing like me, and I learned the names for 300 background extras".
 Alsup also alleged an "exhausting" and "unsupportive environment", stating there were no therapists on set.
 A spokesperson for Netflix countered this allegation, stating that everyone on set had access to free health and wellness sources, including access to a therapist.

 Shirley Hughes, the mother of Tony Hughes, whose story is told in the sixth episode, spoke out against the season's depiction of events.
 Hughes told The Guardian "It didn't happen like that", and expressed frustration over use of real names in the show.